Space Raiders (film): Production

 Corman sold New World Pictures in January 1983 for $16.9 million.
 Under the terms of the contract, he agreed to stay on as consultant for two years and that New World would distribute any movies he made until February 1984.
 He agreed to provide the company with a minimum of five films they could release.
 He set up a new production company, Millennium — the title of a 1981 retrospective of Corman's work at the National Film Theatre of London.
 He announced plans to make films budgeted between $2–5 million using cash from his sale of New World to finance.
 He wanted to make less commercial films.
-Millennium's films included Space Raiders, Love Letters, Screwballs and Suburbia (which he acquired).
+Millennium's first films included Space Raiders, Love Letters, Screwballs and Suburbia (which he acquired).
+(Corman would soon change "Millennium" to "New Horizons".)

-Release
+The job of directing when to Howard R. Cohen who had written several films for Corman and recently turned director with Saturday the 14th.The movie was based on Treasure Island.

+Since Howard R. Cohen didn't have a lot of experience directing films, Corman brought in Eric Morris to assist Cohen in setting up the shots a week before shooting commenced.

+The sets used for Space Raiders were repurposed and modified from Corman's previous production of Battle Beyond the Stars and Android.

+Some of the sets were later used in the Fred Olen Ray film Star Slammer.